Splash Biography

 DANIEL ZAHAROPOL, Founder and CEO, Learning Unlimited

-Year of Graduation: 2004
+Major: Education Entrepreneurship College/Employer: Learning Unlimited Year of Graduation: 2004 |

 Brief Biographical Sketch:

+Dan is the Founder and CEO of Learning Unlimited (LU), an organization that is leading a movement of college students teaching everything and anything --- just like Splash!
+Chicago.
+LU brings to these groups the support they need to put on outstanding programs like this one, and it works to spread Splash and other similar projects to college campuses around the country.
 In addition to his work with Learning Unlimited, Dan is also leading a project of the Art of Problem Solving Foundation to launch a summer program for underserved New York City middle school students with talent in mathematics.
 Designed to give them access to world-class instructors and a community of peers learning math together, this program seeks to find new ways to engage students with math.
+Dan graduated from MIT in 2004 and pursued graduate work at the University of Illinois in mathematics.
+He additionally teaches online for the Art of Problem Solving.
+Past Classes(Clicking a class title will bring you to the course's section of the corresponding course catalog)C696: How Your Brain Lies To You in Splash!
+Fall 2010 (Oct.
+02, 2010)

-Think you're perfectly logical?
-Think that you see everything around you?
-That you remember things just how they happened?
-Turns out, you don't.
 We'll see just how your brain doesn't work the way you think it does.
 It misleads you.
 It takes shortcuts, and tells you things that aren't true.
 Be aware of where your brain goes wrong, and you'll be smarter, better able to avoid being misled, and more aware of what's around you.

 M697: Math Problem-Solving Session in Splash!
 Fall 2010 (Oct.
 02, 2010)